cwi-dis/iotsa/readme.md

 In configuration mode the device does not connect to a WiFi network, but in stead creates its own network (as a base station) with a name starting with "_config-_".
 The user can now connect a device to this network and visit `http://192.168.4.1/wificonfig`.
 Here it is possible to change the normal (production) WiFi network to connect to and the password.

 If a device is new (it has no WiFi network name) it will enter configuration mode automatically.
 If a device cannot find its configured WiFi network it will enter configuration mode for 2 minutes and then reboot.

+The module also provides a REST api on `/api/wificonfig` (and this api depends on whether in configuration mode or not).

 ### iotsaSimple.h